Julia Ju, M.S.E., Ph.D.

 Hobbies

-Outside of the lab, Julia spends most her time spoiling her golden retriever puppy and lionhead bunny.
-She also loves to cook and go surfing at the beach.
+Outside of the lab, Julia spends most her time spoiling her golden retriever puppy, Sandy, who is also a therapy dog for the University of Maryland Medical Center.